MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/prepare.md

 - You create the users and groups in another directory and synchronize them to Azure AD.

-When you create users and groups by using the first three methods from this list, they are automatically created in Azure AD, and Azure Information Protection can use these accounts directly.
+When you create users and groups by using the first three methods from this list, with one exception, they are automatically created in Azure AD, and Azure Information Protection can use these accounts directly.
 However, many enterprise networks use an on-premises directory to create and manage users and groups.
 Azure Information Protection cannot use these accounts directly; you must synchronize them to Azure AD.

+The exception referred to in the previous paragraph is dynamic distribution lists that you can create for Exchange Online.
+Unlike static distribution lists, these groups are not replicated to Azure AD and so cannot be used by Azure Information Protection.

 ## How users and groups are used by Azure Information Protection